Wilkinson Microwave Anisotropy Probe: Experiment

-Pseudo-Correlation Radiometer
+Pseudo-correlation radiometer

 The WMAP instrument consists of pseudo-correlation differential radiometers fed by two back-to-back 1.5 m primary Gregorian reflectors.
 This instrument uses five frequency bands from 22 GHz to 90 GHz to facilitate rejection of foreground signals from our own Galaxy.
-The WMAP instrument has a 3.5° x 3.5° field of view (FoV).
+The WMAP instrument has a 3.5° × 3.5° field of view (FoV).

 Foreground radiation subtraction

 The WMAP observed in five frequencies, permitting the measurement and subtraction of foreground contamination (from the Milky Way and extra-galactic sources) of the CMB.
 The main emission mechanisms are synchrotron radiation and free-free emission (dominating the lower frequencies), and astrophysical dust emissions (dominating the higher frequencies).
 The spectral properties of these emissions contribute different amounts to the five frequencies, thus permitting their identification and subtraction.

 Foreground contamination is removed in several ways.
 First, subtract extant emission maps from the WMAP's measurements; second, use the components' known spectral values to identify them; third, simultaneously fit the position and spectra data of the foreground emission, using extra data sets.
 Foreground contamination was reduced by using only the full-sky map portions with the least foreground contamination, while masking the remaining map portions.